European CEOs shrug off Greece, see recovery gaining pace

 Analysts at UBS predicted last week that the currency boost to earnings in the quarter would be the biggest in close to 20 years and industrial groups Daimler AG, Siemens AG and Peugeot SA all highlighted the boost from a weak euro in calls with investors.

-The increased exports have also supported logistics firms including UPS (UPS.N) and Kuehne & Nagel International AG, which said they had added new services that were capitalizing on strong demand.
+The increased exports have also supported logistics firms including UPS and Kuehne & Nagel International AG, which said they had added new services that were capitalising on strong demand.

-Lower oil prices represented another boost, cutting costs for companies such as Peugeot or allowing others, such as Thomas Cook (TCG.L), to pass on lower prices to customers.
+Lower oil prices represented another boost, cutting costs for companies such as Peugeot or allowing others, such as Thomas Cook, to pass on lower prices to customers.

-Companies including HeidelbergCement (HEIG.DE) , Daimler, and Siemens (SIEGn.DE) also credited the ECB’s decision to inject masses of liquidity into the economy, which led to low interest rates and customers’ easy access to credit, with driving demand.
+Companies including HeidelbergCement, Daimler, and Siemens also credited the ECB's decision to inject masses of liquidity into the economy, which led to low interest rates and customers' easy access to credit, with driving demand.

 GREECE SHRUGGED OFF

-Carlos Tavares, CEO of Peugeot (PEUP.PA), said the “tailwinds” of currency, credit and lower energy costs had left his company struggling to meet consumer demand in the past few months.
+Carlos Tavares, CEO of Peugeot, said the "tailwinds" of currency, credit and lower energy costs had left his company struggling to meet consumer demand in the past few months.

 "We started the year with a very low expectation in terms of volumes and we didn't produce enough cars.
 In the Q2 we really pushed the accelerator to the highest possible level," he added.